Client: Arizona Mills Mall

 Location: Tempe, AZ, United States

 Completion date: 2006

 Niki Glen Studios

-Flora and Fauna of Arizona consists of five monumental pillars of rock, stone, and mosaics installed on Arizona Mills Mall main entryway in Tempe, Arizona.
+Flora and Fauna of Arizona consists of five monumental stone pillars embedded with mosaics.
+It is installed at the main entryway of the Arizona Mills Mall in Tempe, Arizona.

-Materials: Handmade clay tile, river rock, flagstone, and ledge stone.
+Materials: Handmade tiles of high-fire stoneware clay, river rock, flagstone, and ledge stone.

 With this work, which enhances the entryway of Arizona Mills Mall, Glen and Helwig wanted to remind viewers to relax and appreciate nature in all its complexity.
 The artists hoped to reflect this natural beauty and diversity by inviting local community members to add their own unique touches to the work and contribute their own handmade ceramic shapes.
 By bringing these distinct voices of the community together to create pieces of a unified mosaic, the artists hoped to demonstrate the power of each individual to contribute something– however small– to a larger cause, just as each element of nature contributes to the beauty of the whole.

 The piece took on a life of its own and grew as the collaborative process unfolded.
 After researching Arizona’s riparian areas, Niki Glen and Helen Helwig designed the piece, fabricated the ceramic mosaic tiles, and formulated special glazes that echo the colors of the desert landscape.
 Artists, students, seniors, and community members then created birds, animals, and stylized images relating to the Grand Canyon and Arizona ecosystems.
 During installation, the artists worked side-by-side with local masons, tilers, and other community volunteers to complete this monumental work.